University of Florida Homepage (opens in new tab)

 man walking in front of street artAll UF faculty, staff, and graduate students are invited to join the DHWG, a group of scholars who meet to monthly to discuss current topics and projects in the digital humanities.
 The DHWG is co-convened by Sophia K. Acord (Center for the Humanities and the Public Sphere), Laurie Taylor (George A. Smathers Libraries), and Dhanashree Thorat (Dept. of English).
 The DHWG also works to plan the annual Digital Humanities Day, which is held in April on the first reading day of the spring semester.
 To view membership, meeting agendas, Digital Humanities Day proceedings, and other materials, please see the Digital Humanities collection and archive.

-To stay informed about DHWG meetings and digital humanities work at UF, subscribe to the Digital-Humanities-L listserv.
+To stay informed about DHWG meetings and digital humanities work at UF, subscribe to the Digital-Humanities-L listserv (opens in new tab).

 DHWG members are also encouraged to attend the annual THATCamp Florida, organized by the University of Central Florida each spring.